stack-of-tasks/pinocchio/doc/a-features/e-lie.md

 # Dealing with Lie group geometry

-Pinocchio is relying heavily on Lie groups and Lie algebra to handle motions and more specifically rotations.
+Pinocchio relies heavily on Lie groups and Lie algebras to handle motions and more specifically rotations.
-For this reason it supports the following special groups \\( SO(2), SO(3), SE(2), SE(3) \\) and implements their associated algebra
+For this reason it supports the following special groups \\( SO(2), SO(3), SE(2), SE(3) \\) and implements their associated algebras
 \f$ \mathfrak{se}(2) , \mathfrak{se}(3) \f$.
 It has various applications like representing the motion of a robot free flyer joint (typically the base of a mobile robot), or the motion of the robot links.
 The later is particularly useful for collision detection.